nsw-education/doestyle/README.md

   filter(Operational_directorate == "Metropolitan South and West") |>
   ggplot(aes(x = LBOTE_pct, y = FOEI_Value, colour = Intensive_english_centre)) +
   geom_point() +
+  # Add a default department scale to the `colour` aesthetic.
+Note that `colour`
+  # has already been mapped onto the value of `Intensive_english_centre` in this
+  # plot's aesthetic mapping.
   scale_colour_doe()
 ```